yangjianfeng1208/edge-ai-libraries/microservices/time-series-analytics/docs/user-guide/Overview.md

 The key features include:
 - **Bring your own Data Sets and corresponding User Defined Functions(UDFs) for custom analytics**: Easily implement and deploy your own Python-based analytics logic, following Kapacitor’s UDF standards.
 - **Seamless Integration**: Automatically stores processed results back into InfluxDB for unified data management and visualization.
-- **Model Registry Support**: Dynamically fetch and deploy UDF scripts, machine learning models, and TICKscripts from the Model Registry microservice, enabling rapid customization and iteration.
 - **Versatile Use Cases**: Ideal for anomaly detection, alerting, and advanced time series analytics in industrial, IoT, and enterprise environments.

 For more information on creating custom UDFs, see the [Kapacitor Anomaly Detection Guide](https://docs.influxdata.com/kapacitor/v1/guides/anomaly_detection/)